-In 1980, Judy Chicago and Through the Flower invited the submission of small, triangular quilts honoring women of the quiltmaker's choice.
-Since that time, approximately six hundred of these colorful creations have traveled with The Dinner Party and, together with registrarial material compiled by Dr. Marilee Schmit Nason, were archived by Through the Flower until 2013.
-In that year, Through the Flower donated the project, accompanying documentation and material to the University of Louisville and the Hite Art Institute; international quilt expert Shelly Zegart chairs the committee overseeing the project.
-(See sidebar for further details.)
+In 1980 Judy Chicago and Through the Flower invited the submission of small triangular quilts honoring women of the quiltmaker's choice.
+Since that time approximately six hundred of these colorful creations have traveled with The Dinner Party and together with registrarial material compiled by Dr. Marilee Schmit Nason were archived by Through the Flower.
+In 2013 Through the Flower donated the project, accompanying documentation, and material to the University of Louisville and the Hite Art Institute.
+International quilt expert Shelly Zegart chairs the committee overseeing the project.

-Some of the honor quilts are executed by professional quilters, seamstresses and artists, but the great majority are made by inexperienced artisans who bring together items of interest to them and their themes.
-Although often naive in their elaboration, all are heartfelt representations of, and memorials to, women that have touched those around them.
-Viewed individually, many of the pieces are not quilts in the traditional sense.
-But, when pieced together, they form a whole quilt by melding a variety of materials in an overall, mutable, array of tributes to the significant contributions of individual women, to the reaffirmation of women's experience, and to the heritage of womankind.
+Some of the honor quilts are executed by professional quilters, seamstresses, and artists.
+The great majority are made by inexperienced artisans who bring together items of interest to them and their themes.
+Although often naive in their elaboration all are heartfelt representations of, and memorials to, women that have touched those around them.
+Viewed individually many of the pieces are not "quilts" in the traditional sense.
+But, when pieced together, they form a whole quilt by melding a variety of materials in an overall mutable array of tributes to the significant contributions of individual women, to the reaffirmation of women's experience, and to the heritage of womankind.

 Since its inception Through the Flower has worked with Judy Chicago to support many projects ensuring that women’s achievements will not be erased from history.
 We have accomplished this in part by sponsoring and touring various projects so as to reach as wide an audience as possible.
 The Dinner Party was toured and cared for by Through the Flower until permanent housing could be achieved.
 The International Honor Quilt traveled together with The Dinner Party.
 The quilts and documentation are now part of Through the Flower’s archives.